easyblueio/easy-yousign/README.md

 #### Static Analysis

-This project uses a combination of [PHPStan](https://github.com/phpstan/phpstan) to provide static analysis of PHP code.
-Configurations for these are in `phpstan.neon.dist`, respectively.
+This project uses a combination of [PHPStan](https://github.com/phpstan/phpstan), [phpmd](https://github.com/phpmd/phpmd), [phpcpd](https://github.com/sebastianbergmann/phpcpd) to provide static analysis of PHP code.
+Configurations for these are in `phpstan.neon.dist`, `.phpmd.xml`. respectively.

-lint-staged will run PHPStan before committing.
-The pre-commit hook does not attempt to fix any static analysis errors.
-Instead, the commit will fail, and you must fix the errors manually.

 You may run static analysis manually across the whole codebase with the following command: